sithu31296/sota-backbones/README.md

 * CNN models' accuracy = 83~86
 * Transformer models' accuracy = 83~86
 * MLP models' accuracy = 81~83
+* CaiT and XCiT models use knowledge distillation to improve the accuracy.
+* LV-ViT and VOLO models use additional token labelling method during training to improve the accuracy.
 * XCiT model has a linear complexity to number of patches.
 So, this model can scale to high resolution inputs due to cheaper compute requirement and better adaptability to higher resolution at test time.
-* Some models use additional token labelling during training.
-(LV-ViT, VOLO)
-* Some models use knowledge distillation to improve their accuracy.
-(CaiT, XCiT)

 </details>